junghoon-1999/Formula1-Strategy/README.md

 4. When the drivers are near the starting point at the end/beginning of the lap, and the predictions are made on the opposite side, the loss is calculated by subtracting around the race not the distance between.
 This explains some of the drastic error values ranging from 4000-5000.
 This was addressed using a Custom MAE that would calculate the short distance, but the threshold was set at 4800 meters, leading to losses having extreme values.

 Overall, the issue seems to be with the way the datapoints were scaled and not on the model itself.
-Moreover, these problems can be addressed with more data.
+However, these problems can be addressed with more data.

 ## Average loss per driver at a certain iteration